Sourabh7890/Blood-Connect/README.md

 # Blood Connect 🔴

-Blood Connect is a web application built with Bolt and Supabase that helps people find and connect with blood donors in emergencies.
+Blood Connect is a web application  that helps people find and connect with blood donors in emergencies.

 ## 🌐 Live Demo